gpwork4u/BeautyPTT/README.md

 - [ ] [PyPtt](https://github.com/PttCodingMan/PyPtt/)

 ## Run
-Put your facebook account, password and PTT account, password into beautyptt.py
+Put your facebook account, password and PTT account, password into config_template.ini

-also create your facebook fanpage and put the page id into beautyptt.py
+also create your facebook fanpage and put the fanpage id into config_template.ini

+and rename config_template.ini to config.ini
 ```shell
 $ python beautyptt.py
 ```